tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

 If you wanted some other arrangement (e.g., to have m1 stack on top of m2), you could go through and modify derived states and metadata appropriately.

-Let's check if this has happened in this simulation:
+Let's check there are any sites with stacked mutations of different types in the simulation:

 .. code-block:: python